Imorenob1991/RecaladasPredictiveModeling/README.md

 ___________________________________________________________________________________________________________________________________________________________________________________

 # RecaladasPredictiveModeling (English)
-This project analyzes docking data at the Port of San Antonio, using predictive modeling techniques and statistical analysis to evaluate compliance with estimated entry and exit dates.
-It includes decision tree models, Random Forest, and XGBoost to improve accuracy in predicting service levels.
+This project analyzes docking data at the Port of San Antonio(Chile), using predictive modeling techniques and statistical analysis to evaluate compliance with estimated entry and exit dates.
+It includes decision tree models, Random Forest, and XGBoost model to improve accuracy in predicting service levels.

 # Descriptive analysis and data wrangling
 - Date range of data between 2023-01-01 and 2024-08-21